 The show opens with Kang and Kodos welcoming us to the 25th anniversary.
-In an opening like The Tonight Show with Johnny Carson they give a long list of celebrity guests, but it turns out they nailed their bodies on a wall to spell out this season's title.
+In an opening like The Tonight Show with Johnny Carson they give a long list of celebrity guests, but it turns out they nailed their bodies on a wall to spell out this episode's title.

 School Is Hell

 While Bart is in detention, he finds a desk covered with strange runes.
 When he pokes them, fire spurts out.
 He comments that anyone who did that could get seriously hurt- so naturally, he tries to get Lisa to touch them.
-She notes that the runes seem to be in ancient Aramaic, and translates them with her IRunes app.
-Bart grabs her IPad and reads what's on there out loud.
+She notes that the runes seem to be in ancient Aramaic, and translates them with her iRunes app.
+Bart grabs her iPad and reads what's on there out loud.

 A giant hand made of fire then comes out of the desk and grabs Bart and Lisa, sending them to hell (and pulls the fire alarm lever, just because).
 In hell, Bart and Lisa have more demonic appearances- both have satyr legs, horns, and pointed ears, and Lisa also has bat wings and a devil tail.
 They meet another student writing lines ('Eternal torment is the only just punishment for the unbaptized'), and Bart asks him what he's there for.
 Turns out it's heresy, like Docetism (the belief that Jesus's mortal body was just an illusion).
 He wonders if it's still big, but gets mocked by another student.